 What are the most important considerations?

-Deciding whether ArcGIS Enterprise on Kubernetes is a fit for your organization will depend on several things: The investment you make into a modern cloud strategy, your ability to stay current with ArcGIS Enterprise releases, and the capabilities currently supported on Kubernetes.
+Deciding whether ArcGIS Enterprise on Kubernetes is a fit for your organization means you should consider three broad categories.
+These include your strategy for using public or private cloud infrastructure, your ability to stay current with software releases, and the capabilities currently supported with ArcGIS Enterprise on Kubernetes.

-The Kubernetes deployment also includes additional unique functionality, such as the ArcGIS Enterprise Manager, giving you a simple, central view of the software’s current status and health, along with the ability to scale services, review logs, and perform upgrades all within a single tool.
+A deployment on Kubernetes also gives an administrator unique functionality such as the ArcGIS Enterprise Manager.
+It provides a simple, central view of the software’s current status and health, along with the ability to scale services, review logs, and perform upgrades all within a single tool.

 Familiarity with Kubernetes